rancher/rio/docs/api-docs.md

 </em>
 </td>
 <td>
-<p>Whether to disable Service mesh for Service.
+<p>Whether to disable Service mesh for the Service.
 If true, no mesh sidecar will be deployed along with the Service</p>
 </td>
 </tr>
 <tr>